ZixiZhaoxjy/Pulse_VAE/README.md

 ## 4.2 Random forest regressor for SOH estimation
 The random forest for regression can be formulated as:
 $$\overline{y} = \overline{h}(\mathbf{X}) = \frac{1}{K} \sum_{k=1}^{K} h(\mathbf{X}; \vartheta_k, \theta_k)$$
 where $\overline{y}$ is the predicted SOH value vector. $K$ is the tree number in the random forest. $\vartheta_k$ and $\theta_k$ are the hyperparameters. i.e., the minimum leaf size and the maximum depth of the $k$ th tree in the random forest, respectively.
-In this study, the hyperparameters are set as equal across different battery retirement cases, i.e.,$K=20$ , $\vartheta_k=1$, and $\theta_k=64$, for a fair comparison with the same model capability.
+In this study, the hyperparameters are set as equal across different battery retirement cases, i.e., $K=20$ , $\vartheta_k=1$, and $\theta_k=64$, for a fair comparison with the same model capability.

 Implementations are based on the ensemble method of the Sklearn Package (version 1.3.1) in the Python 3.11.5 environment, with a random state at 0